netxms/netxms-doc/appendix.rst

      - Define action, which can be later executed by management server.
 To cation can be given parameters from the server.
 They can be accessed as ``$1``, ``$2``... variables.
+       On Windows platform system process execution API's CreateProcess() is used to run the command, it will search in PATH, but the command should be with file extension, e.g. ``command.exe``.
      - No defaults
    * - ActionShellExec
      - Same as Action, but on Windows platform agent will use shell to execute command